Pieter Melvill van Carnbee (naval officer): Life

-He is best known for his involvement in the action of 30 May 1781, where two Dutch ships were defeated by the Royal Navy.
-In 1793 Melvill van Carnbee (by then a Schout-bij-nacht) was made commander of the squadron on the Meuse (Maas) and the Hollands Diep.
-He also had to oversee the Dutch line of defence and the major rivers whilst French troops under Charles Pichegru were advancing.
+He is best known for his involvement in the action of 30 May 1781, where van Carnbee was taken prisoner by the British navy.
+In 1793 van Carnbee (by then a Schout-bij-nacht) was made commander of the squadron on the Meuse and the Hollands Diep.
+He oversaw the Dutch line of defence and the major rivers whilst French troops under Charles Pichegru were advancing.
 However, in winter 1795, the rivers froze over and Melvill's ships were trapped, meaning he could do nothing to prevent the French from conquering Holland, Utrecht and Zeeland.
-A supporter of the Prince of Orange, he left the navy on 24 February 1795 after the formation of the Batavian Republic.
+A supporter of the Prince of Orange, he left the Dutch navy on 24 February 1795 after the formation of the Batavian Republic.

-Melvill was later released from his oath by William V, Prince of Orange and on 16 July 1806 King Louis Bonaparte made him Staatsraad in charge of the navy section, as well as a Commander of the Order of the Union.
+Melvill was later released from his oath by William V, Prince of Orange and on 16 July 1806 King Louis Bonaparte made him Staatsraad in charge of the navy of the Kingdom of Holland, as well as a Commander of the Order of the Union.
 According to a letter in the Daendels family archive, Melvil was at that moment (on 17 February 1807) "aux Grandes Indes", that is in the Dutch East Indies. in 1809 he was made a Secretary of State.
 From 30 November 1811 to 1 January 1813 he was 'President of the Assembly of the 's-Gravenhage Canton' in the First French Empire.

-In 1814 Melvill joined the Royal Netherlands Navy. after the formation of the Kingdom of the Netherlands.
+In 1814 Melvill joined the Royal Netherlands Navy, which was established after the formation of the United Kingdom of the Netherlands.
 On 8 July 1815 William I of the Netherlands, in his decree number 16 on "past services", made Melvil a Commander of the Military William Order.
 In Melvil's case the "past services" being rewarded were loyalty to William I's father William V and the 1781 frigate action.
 He also served as a member of the Dutch Council of State.
 On 16 September 1815 he was raised to the Dutch peerage and on 6 May 1822 awarded the title of baron.